On this page:

 Wakefield Registration Service holds records of events registered within the district, which date back to 1837 when civil registration was first introduced.

 How to order a certificate

-Contact us and a member of our team will complete an application form on your behalf (a £3 administrative fee applies).
+If you are unable to make application using our online form you can contact us and a member of our team will complete an application form on your behalf (a £3 administrative fee applies).
 Payment can be made by debit or credit card.
 Please note: this service is for single certificate requests only.

 It is not possible for you to attend the office to order or collect a certificate.

 Fee for ordering a copy certificate

 The fee for the copy certificate depends on how quickly you want the certificate(s).